un1x01d/Ducky/MacOS_Red_Looter/README.md

 # MacOS Red Looter
 This payload will loot the Desktop and Documents directories and some other important files.
 The looted files will be compressed and uploaded over SCP to the set destination SSH server.
-##### This payload is useful in red-team engagements or **authorized** pentesting._
+###### This payload is for red-team operations that require data as evidence or _**authorized**_ pentesting.

 #### This is a two stage payload that will download and execute the loot script in the background.